-Marston Montgomery Primary School fully recognises its responsibilities for Child Protection and Safeguarding, this Policy sets out how the School will deliver these responsibilities.
+The Acorn Federation fully recognises its responsibilities for Child Protection and Safeguarding, this Policy sets out how the School/college will deliver these responsibilities.
 This is an overarching policy.

 Child as written in this policy is a child until 18.